 Read this guide full of marketing and tech hacks for online retailers to get well-prepared for holiday sales.

-Our "Getting Ready For E-commerce Peak Seasons" whitepaper, created in partnership with Commercetools, provides 40+ valuable tips on preparing marketing campaigns, maintaining high quality, and getting ready for your website for increased traffic.
+Our "Getting Ready For E-commerce Peak Seasons" whitepaper, created in partnership with Commercetools, provides 40+ valuable tips on preparing marketing campaigns, maintaining high-quality product content, and getting ready for your website for increased traffic.

 Inside the ebook, you will also find a sales holidays calendar for 2023, checklists, and strategies to get started with modern approaches to eCommerce.
 So download it and learn how you can sell better and faster!

-It's time to join the composable revolution.
-If you want to support your business with an innovative tool, contact us to learn how MACH-based PIM software can help you achieve your goals.
+If you want to support your business with an innovative tool, contact our advisors to learn how a MACH-based PIM solution can help you prepare for all seasonal sales and achieve your marketing and sales goals.

 Editor’s note: This post was originally published in November 2022 and has been updated with the latest information.